Last Updated on June 29, 2021 by Henry John

 The search for parking space is really painful and frustrating.
-In fact, the bigger the city, more likely, the bigger the parking trouble.
+In fact, the bigger the city, the more likely, the bigger the parking trouble.

 The search for parking costs Americans $73 billion a year, according to INRIX.

-In Westwood village, a shopping strip in Los Angeles, consumers spend approximately 95,000 hours each year searching for parking.
+In Westwood Village, a shopping strip in Los Angeles, consumers spend approximately 95,000 hours each year searching for parking.

 95,000 hours is approximately 11 years spent circling for parking space.